 By Jane Magrath

 I am often asked, “How do you go about selecting repertoire for your students?”
-Most pieces that a student plays have a clear place in the progression and sequence of music that person is studying, and should fit in well with his other works, balancing difficulty levels, genres, and techniques, etc. Does he need a relatively long, major work, or a quick-study piece, or maybe a show stopping etude?
+Most pieces that a student plays have a clear place in the progression and sequence of music that person is studying, and should fit in well with his other works, balancing difficulty levels, genres, and techniques, etc. Does he or she need a relatively long, major work, or a quick-study piece, or maybe a show stopping etude?
 Perhaps a contemporary piece is needed to balance the current repertoire.
 Yet, probably the most important consideration for the student, even more than for the teacher, is that the piece “feels right” for him at this time in his study.

 Sometimes new repertoire pieces are chosen to supplement a core curriculum, a classical literature leveled series, or volumes of a beginning piano method.
 The core repertoire for the student to play is chosen, although flexibility always exist within the framework of that core repertoire anthology or method.
 The advantage of such systems is that the base literature plan is set at a skill and musicianship level that the student works through gradually, ensuring smooth progress.
 Masterwork Classics and Classics Alive! are two series that have served this purpose for teachers and students alike.